Jordan visa for Filipinos: applying in the Philippines vs applying abroad

 Step 3: Send your application via mail or e-mail

 If sending via e-mail, make sure all your documents are clearly scanned.
 It’s best to scan it with color.
 Do not forget to send your visa application fee deposit slip.
-You can send it to [email protected] with subject:
+You can send it to firstname.lastname@example.org with the subject:

 YOUR FULL NAME – Jordan Visa Application (ex: VELARMINO, ANA PATRICIA – Jordan Visa Application).

 If sending via mail, put all the documents in the envelope including a photocopy of your visa application fee deposit slip and send it to:

 Honorary Consulate of the Hashemite Kingdom of Jordan

 Room 315, 3/F Sitio Grande Bldg. (formerly BOC Building)